Irrawaddy dolphin: International efforts

 The Irrawaddy dolphin is listed on both Appendix I and Appendix II of the Convention on the Conservation of Migratory Species of Wild Animals (CMS).
-It is listed on Appendix I as this species has been categorized as being in danger of extinction throughout all or a significant proportion of their range and CMS Parties strive towards strictly protecting these animals, conserving or restoring the places where they live, mitigating obstacles to migration and controlling other factors that might endanger them, as well on Appendix II as it has an unfavourable conservation status or would benefit significantly from international co-operation organized by tailored agreements.
+It is listed on Appendix I as this species has been categorized as being in danger of extinction throughout all or a significant proportion of their range, and CMS Parties strive towards strictly protecting these animals, conserving or restoring the places where they live, mitigating obstacles to migration, and controlling other factors that might endanger them, as well as on Appendix II as it has an unfavourable conservation status or would benefit significantly from international co-operation organized by tailored agreements.

 The species is also covered by the Memorandum of Understanding for the Conservation of Cetaceans and Their Habitats in the Pacific Islands Region (MoU).

 National efforts

 Several national efforts are resulting in the reduction of threats to local Irrawaddy dolphin subpopulations: